Maryam Nawaz: 2013–2014: Chairperson of the Prime Minister's Youth Programme

 After her father assumed power and became prime minister, she was appointed the chairperson of the Prime Minister's Youth Programme on 22 November 2013.
 However, her appointment was called into question by the Pakistan Tehreek-e-Insaf (PTI) which termed the appointment a case of nepotism and moved the Lahore High Court in October 2014.
 The PTI also accused her of misusing government funds for her own image-building.
 Questions were also raised regarding her academic credentials, including her degrees in M.A.
 (English Literature) and Ph.D. in Political Science.
-The Attorney General, representing Maryam, presented information from her Wikipedia biography page to prove her academic credentials.
+The Deputy Attorney General, representing Maryam, presented information from her Wikipedia biography page to prove her academic credentials.
 On 12 November 2014, the Lahore High Court ordered the federal government to remove her.
 The next day, Maryam resigned from the chairpersonship.

 Initial controversies and challenges

-Afterwards, Maryam established a Strategic Media Communications Cell within the Prime Minister’s Office and also assumed control of PML-N social media to address the challenges posed by PTI.
+Afterwards, Maryam established a Strategic Media Communications Cell within the Prime Minister's Office and also assumed control of PML-N social media to address the challenges posed by PTI.
 In 2016, she garnered significant media attention when the then Prime Minister, Nawaz Sharif, underwent open-heart surgery in the UK.
 Rather than accompanying her father to the UK, Maryam remained in Prime Minister House and assumed responsibility for media management.
 She provided updates on her father's medical condition to the press through her Twitter account.
 However her permanent residence in the Prime Minister House as a "dependent" of the prime minister also raised questions.
 Additionally, her alleged involvement with the strategic media cell had been a subject of media discourse.
 During Nawaz Sharif's absence from the country, she was proved to be an effective leader of PML-N.

 In 2017, she faced accusations of supporting blasphemous content after a group of dissenting bloggers was abducted by Pakistani intelligence agencies.
 After release of bloggers, they disclosed that they had resisted giving a forced confession.
-The confession they were pressured to make implicated Maryam in allegedly operating a blasphemous Facebook page called ‘Bhensa’ under the direction of the Research and Analysis Wing (R&AW).
+The confession they were pressured to make implicated Maryam in allegedly operating a blasphemous Facebook page called 'Bhensa' under the direction of the Research and Analysis Wing (R&AW).

 She became involved in electoral politics in 2017 following her father Nawaz Sharif's disqualification from holding the prime ministership and his conviction by the Supreme Court of Pakistan in connection with the Panama Papers case.
 Maryam campaigned for her mother, Kulsoom Nawaz, during the by-elections in Constituency NA-120 (Lahore-III).
 Although her mother won the seat, the victory margin notably decreased.
 There was significant discussion surrounding Maryam's role in the election campaign.
 Many observers interpreted her involvement in the campaign as a significant step in her formal entry into the succession and party leadership race.
 After Nawaz Sharif's removal, Maryam was regarded as the party's anti-establishment figurehead.